KnowledgeExpert/selenidejs/README.md

     * "hard" means -  the "wait implementation" will wait whole timeout interval
   * Default value = `1000`
   * `npm test -- --params.selenidejs.timeouts.toHardWaitInMs=2000`

+# How to contribute

+## Issues

+Labels to apply:
+- refactorings, code review items to be discussed or implemented later: **code review** label
+- documentation related issues: **document** label
+- tbd...

+## Commits

+- if an issue exist for commit, a commit should contain issue number in its message